A case study of Consistent Vehicle Routing Problem with Time Windows: Solution Framework

-In the second stage, we proceed similarly that the one-period heuristic, i.e. accepting temporarily an infeasible insertion into a vehicle that minimizes $F_p$, but extended for the multi-period case: $F_p(R) = \sum _{d\in D} P_{c,d}(\sigma) + \alpha P_{tw,d}(\sigma)$.
-Then, a series of local search moves, 2-opt, and inter-route relocation are performed to restore the feasibility of the partial solution.
+In the second stage, we proceed similar to the one-period heuristic, i.e. accepting temporarily an infeasible insertion into a vehicle that minimizes $F_p$, but extended for the multi-period case: $F_p(R) = \sum _{d\in D} P_{c,d}(\sigma) + \alpha P_{tw,d}(\sigma)$.
+Then, a series of local search moves, 2-opt, and inter-route relocation are applied alternately to restore the feasibility of the partial solution.
+As in other cases of using these operators in our algorithm, we apply the best fit strategy.
 Not all local search operators used in \cite{nagata2009} are adopted here due to the complexity of working with multiple periods.
 If the feasibility of the partial solution is restored, then we update the partial solution before proceeding to select a new customer from $EP$.
 Otherwise, we move forward to the next stage.

 Finally, in the third stage, since $v_{in}$ could not be inserted easily, its penalty value is updated: $p[v_{in}] = p[v_{in}] + 1$.
 Then, in contrast to the one-period heuristic, we define $\mathcal{N}_{EJ}^{fe}(v_{in},R)$ as the set of feasible partial solutions that are obtained by inserting $v_{in}$ into a vehicle that is chosen at random at positions that minimize the value of $F_p$, and ejecting at most $k_{max}$ customers, $v_{out}^{(1)},...,v_{out}^{(k)}$ ($k \leq k_{max}$) from the resulting infeasible vehicle in all possible ways.
 Here also $v_{in}$ itself can be ejected.
 The next solution is selected from $\mathcal{N}_{EJ}^{fe}(v_{in},R)$ such that the sum of the penalty counters of the ejected customers, $P_{sum} = p[v_{out}^{(1)}] + ... + p[v_{out}^{(k)}]$, is minimized.
-The ejected customers are added into $EP$ and the resulting feasible partial solution $R$ is modified by a procedure of diversification.
-This diversification process works on the objective to minimize the total travel distance for an incomplete solution, that is different from the main algorithm which objective is to minimize the number of routes for the full solution, and consists of applying repeteadly inter-route relocation and intra-route 2-opt local operators until no improvement is found.
+The ejected customers are added into $EP$, and the resulting feasible partial solution $R$ is modified by a procedure of diversification.
+This diversification process works on the objective to minimize the total travel distance for an incomplete solution, that is different from the main algorithm which aims to minimize the number of routes for the full solution, and consists of applying repeteadly inter-route relocation and intra-route 2-opt local operators until no improvement is found.
 Then, we update the current partial solution before proceeding to select a new customer from $EP$.